-The beauty of custom tailoring is that you can create a garment that is perfect for your individual needs; the perfect color, the perfect texture, and most importantly, the perfect weight.
+The beauty of bespoke tailoring is that you can create a garment that is perfect for your individual needs; the perfect color, the perfect texture and - most importantly - the perfect weight.

 It’s not just about the climate in your part of the world, it’s also about your body type and personal preferences.
 Some guys (usually thicker/heavier guys) run hot and prefer lightweight fabrics that breathe and wick away moisture, so they don’t get sweaty.
 Other guys (usually thinner guys) run cold and find heavier fabrics to be more comfortable.
 Ultimately, the key to great tailoring is comfort.
 If you’re going to invest in a quality garment, it should be one that you feel great in, look forward to wearing, and can get the most use out of long-term.

 This is why we include the fabric weight for each of our garments and advise each of our clients on the perfect fabric(s) for them.
 Fabric weight is determined by the actual physical weight of one running yard (tailoring fabrics are traditionally 60″ wide, although some mills do produce cloths on narrower, and sometimes wider, looms).
 Natural fabrics (produced by plants and animals) have incredible climate control properties – that’s why we make all of our jackets without a lining.
 This allows the cloth to breathe, wick away moisture and naturally regulate body temperature.